Armstrong Siddeley blog

 Armstrong Siddeley

-Armstrong Siddeley made cars in Coventry in the UK from 1919 to 1960.
-Welcome to the Armstrong Siddeley Motors blog dedicated to vintage Armstrong Siddeley motor cars from 1919 to 1932.
+Welcome to the Armstrong Siddeley Motors blog which is dedicated to vintage Armstrong Siddeley motor cars from 1919 to 1932.

 Thirty horse power car